mozilla-metrics/grouperfish/docs/batch_system.rst

    IV.
 Tag documents in ElasticSearch
         (if the transform has generated tags, see :ref:`tagging`)

-   V.   POST the results summary document to the rest service, so it
+   V.   POST the results summary document to the rest service.

-        will be served to consumers
+        From this point it will be served to consumers.

 .. _transform-api: